-Next, we adopt a greedy strategy to optimize the query plan based on the aforementioned cost estimation.
-The optimization is implemented as Algorithm \ref{optimization-algo}.
-It employs a PlanTable, which keeps the latest constructed logical plans in the recursion of the optimization, and the \textit{Cand} maintains the operators have not been added into the PlanTable.
-An entry of PlanTable contains a logical plan that covers certain part of the query graph(identified by IDs of nodes in that subgraph), along with the cost of the plan and its cardinality.
+After computing the approximate cost of unstructured data processing, we adopt a greedy strategy to optimize the query plan based on the aforementioned cost estimation.
+The optimization is illustrated in Algorithm \ref{optimization-algo}.
+It employs a \textit{PlanTable}, which keeps the latest constructed logical plans in the recursion of the optimization, and the \textit{Cand} maintains the operators have not been added in the \textit{PlanTable}.
+An entry of \textit{PlanTable} contains a logical plan that covers a certain part of the query graph (identified by IDs of nodes in that subgraph), along with the cost of the plan and its cardinality.

-At first, the proposed algorithm inserts all the leaf plans(node scan, join, projection or expand) into the PlanTable(lines 3-5).
+At first, the proposed algorithm inserts all the leaf plans (node scan, join, projection or expand) into the \textit{PlanTable} (lines 3-5).
 The leaf plans are constructed according to the query graph $\mathcal{Q}$, each node in $\mathcal{Q}$ is transferred into a leaf plan.
 Besides, the essential join, projection, and expand operations are constructed as leaf plans.
 So these leaf plans should cover all nodes in the query graph $\mathcal{Q}$.
-And then, it repeats the greedy algorithm(lines 6-8) until it gets a query that is complete, covers the whole query graph $\mathcal{Q}$.
-The \textit{GreedyOrdering} collects the candidate solution formed by joining a pair of plans from the PlanTable(lines 12-16) or expanding a single plan via one of the relationships in the query graph(lines 17-19).
-Next, GreedyOrdering picks up the best candidate plan, inserts it into $\mathcal{P}$, and deletes all the plans from P, which are covered by the best plan(lines 22-24).
+And then, it repeats the greedy algorithm (lines 6-8) until it gets a query that is complete and covers the whole query graph $\mathcal{Q}$.
+The \textit{GreedyOrdering} collects the candidate solution formed by joining a pair of plans from the \textit{PlanTable} (lines 12-16) or expanding a single plan via one of the relationships in the query graph (lines 17-19).
+Next, \textit{GreedyOrdering} picks up the best candidate plan, inserts it into $\mathcal{P}$, and deletes all the plans from P which are covered by the best plan (lines 22-24).
 Note that the best candidate plan is the plan which has the min estimated cost.
 The procedure is stopped as soon as there are no candidates to consider.
-At this point, the PlanTable will contain a single plan that covers all the nodes, which we return as a result.
+At this point, the \textit{PlanTable} will contain a single plan that covers all the nodes, which we return as a result.